-The Council complies with the Ethical Standards in Public Life etc. (Scotland) Act 2000, which provides a framework to encourage, and where necessary, enforce, high ethical standards in public life.
-The 2000 Act established the Standards Commission for Scotland and the post of Chief Investigating Officer and the Councillors' Code of Conduct, which provides the principles and rules governing the conduct of Councillors across all Scotland.
+The Council complies with the Ethical Standards in Public Life etc. (Scotland) Act 2000, which provides a framework to encourage and, where necessary, enforce high ethical standards in public life.
+The 2000 Act established the Standards Commission for Scotland and the post of Chief Investigating Officer and the Councillors' Code of Conduct, which provides the principles and rules governing the conduct of councillors across all of Scotland.

 The Council promotes values and demonstrates the values of good governance through upholding standards of conduct and behaviour.
-The Council has an established code of conduct for both its employees and Elected Members, which is a written statement of good practice and convention.
+The Council has an established Code of Conduct for both its employees and Elected Members, which is a written statement of good practice and convention.
 The Statement aims to clarify roles and responsibilities and to establish accepted behaviour and practices.
 It also aims to enhance and maintain the integrity of local government and demands high standards of personal conduct.

-In 2017/18, the Council continued to develop its counter-fraud activities.
-The revised Whistleblowing Policy was approved in the year; this ensures our ongoing compliance with the Bribery Act as well as the Nolan Committee Principles.
-The Corporate Fraud Team continues to undertake proactive investigative work focussing on high-risk areas such as Council Tax Reduction, Single Person Discount, Housing Tenancy, School Placing Requests and Blue Badges.
+In 2018/19, the Council continued to develop its counter-fraud activities, taking a zero tolerance approach to fraud.
+The Corporate Fraud Team continues to undertake proactive investigative work focussing on high-risk areas such as Council Tax Reduction, Single Person Discount, Housing Tenancy, School Placing Requests, Blue Badges and Licencing.